Last Updated on

 P.S: I’m not saying you can’t make money with blogging, but it takes some time and dedication.

-2. You need to be tech-savvy and have coding skills to start a blog
+2. You need to a tech-savvy coder to get a blog up

 Everyone is capable of starting a blog these days and gets a decent blog up and running.
 Believe me, I have helped people from age 7 to 79.
 They all have managed to do that, why shouldn’t you?